4350pChris/blog/rapper-vocabulary-analyzer.md

 I was torn between using [Go](https://golang.org/) and [Rust](https://www.rust-lang.org/) for this project, as I had been wanting to learn both for quite some time.
 However, I decided against it, as I wanted to focus on the cloud services and not on learning a new language.
 Therefore I decided to go with [TypeScript](https://www.typescriptlang.org/), as I'm quite familiar with it and like it a lot.
 In terms of code structure I wanted to try out [Domain-driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), as I had never used it before and it seemed like a good fit for this project, as it tends to lend itself better to a microservices approach than other architectures.
-While this isn't a microservices project per se, I figured I might as well give it a shot to see how it works out.
+While this isn't a microservices project per se, I figured I might as well pretend and it a shot to see how it works out.

-### Hosting the Backend - K8s vs Serverless
+### Hosting - K8s vs Serverless

 Since one of the prerequisites for this project was to use some sort of cloud service, I had to choose between writing a more traditional application and deploying it to a Kubernetes cluster or using a serverless approach.
 I had already worked with Kubernetes in the past and, while I do like it a lot, I wanted to use this project as an opportunity to learn something new, as I had never written a proper serverless application before, which is why I decided to go with the latter.

-### Lambda Deployment
+### Lambdas

 The next step was finding a way to deploy my application to the cloud.
 I had seen the horrors of ~~war~~ manually deploying lambda functions in blog posts pretending that this was a-okay and decided I would have none of that.
 Out of the box, AWS offers a way to deploy lambda functions using CloudFormation via [SAM](https://aws.amazon.com/serverless/sam/), but I didn't want to lock myself in too much, plus I had heard a lot of good things about the [Serverless Framework](https://www.serverless.com/) and decided to give it a shot.
 Another option would've been [Terraform](https://www.terraform.io/), but I had already used it in the past and wanted to try something new.

-### Website Deployment
+### Website

 For the website, I decided to stick with Serverless as well and integrate the deployment into the same pipeline as the backend.
 For something so simple, this was surprisingly hard to do, but more on that later.